 Important Dates for the Argint family

 This web page shows only a small excerpt of our Argint research.
-Another 63 words (4 lines of text) covering the years 1507, 1625 and 1649 are included under the topic Early Argint History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1507, 1625, 1649 and 1568 are included under the topic Early Argint History in all our PDF Extended History products and printed products wherever possible.

 Argint Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Argint family name include Argent, Argentine, Argenton, Argente and others.

 Early Notables of the Argint family (pre 1700)

-Another 48 words (3 lines of text) are included under the topic Early Argint Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Argint Notables in all our PDF Extended History products and printed products wherever possible.